PennyLaneAI/pennylane/doc/introduction.rst

 :ref:`autograd_quantum`
 -----------------------

 In many modern machine learning applications, the ability to automatically compute analytic gradients has shown tremendous practical value.
-Can we have this same built-in functionality for quantum functions?
-Yes!
+OpenQML extends this key machine learning to quantum functions.

 Since qfuncs may be intractable to compute on classical computers, we might expect that the gradients of qfuncs to be similarly complex.
 Fortunately, for a given qfunc :math:`f(x;\bm{\theta})`, we can often write the gradient :math:`\nabla_{\bm{\theta}}f(x;\bm{\theta})` as a linear combination of qfuncs, but with shifted parameters: